Money is a thing that is usually accepted as payment for goods and services as well as for the repayment of debts.

 A unit of account is nothing but a standard numerical unit of measurement of the market value of goods, services, and several other transactions.
 It is also known as a "measure" or "standard" of relative worth and "standard" of deferred payment.
 A unit of account is a necessary prerequisite for the purpose of formulation of commercial agreements which involve debt.
 In order to function as a 'unit of account', whatever is being used as money should necessarily be:

-• Divisible into number of smaller units without any loss of value
+number of smaller units without any loss of

 Types of Money